Elijah held his hand against his swollen jaw and marched into the kitchen. “Mother, I’m going to Fort Jezreel, and I won’t be back for supper.”

-Elijah straightened up and embraced his mother.
-As her long chin slid over his shoulder, she wrapped him in a desperate bear hug and watered his hair with her tears.
-“Don’t go.
-Don’t go!”
-Her sobs shook their long frames.
-“My boy.
-My boy.
-My baby boy!”
+Elijah straightened and embraced his mother.
+As her long chin slid over his shoulder, she wrapped him in a desperate bear hug.

-Elijah unwrapped his mother’s arms and wiped at his own tears with the palm of his hand.
-He turned and grasped the gate, but his mother laid her hands on the top rung.
-“Milkah.
-What about Milkah?”
+He unwrapped his mother’s arms and wiped at his cheeks with his palm.
+He grasped the gate, but his mother laid her hands on the top rung.
+“Milkah.”

 The rising sun cast long shadows.
 Milkah would be leading her father’s sheep into the valley, and he could make a quick detour over the ridge to her pasture.